tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ## Position Information

-So, given our intuitive understanding, we've realized that it's very important to keep track of "where" a token is, both "vertically", and "horizontally".
+With our intuitive understanding, we've realized that it's very important to keep track of "where" a token is, both "vertically", and "horizontally".

+For example:

 ```haskell
 x = y